 You have a check valve built into your pump, or if you’d like to assume the distance between the pump and downstream check valve is negligible.
 Similar to the pipe check valve, an instant closure is assumed, upon first detection of reverse flow.
 The pump node itself closes, preventing reverse flow.

 Note: the pump check valve will not re-open if forward-flow occurs.
-See: The check valve in a pump in a HAMMER model is not reopening

-*Make sure to set the Downstream Pipe so the check valve is facing the correct direction in the general section of the valve properties as shown below:
+Note: Make sure to set the Downstream Pipe so the check valve is facing the correct direction in the general section of the valve properties as shown below:

 The check valve node element is more flexible than the pump and pipe check valves, since it provides the following settings: